 Premarital agreements are sought for a number of reasons, depending on the desires of the marrying parties.
 Some examples are:

-- allowing them to continue to acquire/earn separate property, even after marriage; and
+Specifying rights about property acquired in the future – allowing them to continue to acquire/earn separate property, even after marriage;

-- specifying, limiting, or eliminating alimony to the other party in a divorce.
+Alimony – specifying, limiting, or eliminating alimony to the other party in a divorce; and

 Contrary to what many think, premarital agreements are not just contracts to “shut out” a fiancee/fiance.
 Rather, they are tools that a couple can use to determine what happens in the event of a divorce.
 This can allow couples to enter into marriage without worrying about worst-case divorce scenarios.